Rafe/rafe.github.com/source/_posts/2013-10-31-understand-chef-lwrp-heavy-version.markdown

 categories: ruby, devops
 ---

-Recently I am mainly working on devops works, including system admin and chef.
+Recently I am mainly working on devops things, including system admin and chef.
-So I think it would be good to share some experience working with chef:
+We are refactoring our old chef recipe into a more modulize shape with tests, So I think it's a good time to share some experience in this refactor:

 # Resource and Provider in Chef